 (as opposed to Charles the Great or Charles the Fat)

-As in English, the definite article can sometimes be used to indicate a single, countable noun in general, though this is properly and unambiguously done with il, Romániço’s other definite article:
+As in English, the definite article can sometimes be used to indicate a single, countable noun in general, though this is properly and unambiguously done with le, Romániço’s other definite article:

 |It’s the servant (as a class) who takes money.

 |Le humano es en perículo di extintiono.

-When followed by an adjective, la, like on can be used alone as a stand-in for a person or thing.
-To emphasize that multiple persons or things are being implied, one can either convert the adjectives to plural nouns or use las:
+When followed by an adjective, la can be used alone as a stand-in for a person or thing:

 |La vua es la intelecto súpera!